 Please Note: The MP3 version of this album is only available in the United States and Canada

 Bundle includes Shout!
-Double Gatefold Color Vinyl, an MP3-256 Digital Download of Shout!, T-shirt, adjustable Hat, and the Bonus Download.
+Double Gatefold Color Vinyl (containing just the 11 Gov't Mule songs), an MP3-256 Digital Download of Shout!, the second guest album download and the bonus download of live Mule.

 Shout! – Gov’t Mule’s first studio album in four years – will feature 11 tracks recorded by the band in Los Angeles and Stamford, CT plus a bonus album download featuring an all-star lineup of vocalists interpreting The Mule’s new songs.
 Special guests Elvis Costello, Ben Harper, Dr. John, Toots Hibbert, Glenn Hughes, Jim James, Myles Kennedy, Dave Matthews, Grace Potter, Vintage Trouble’s Ty Taylor and Steve Winwood appear on the bonus download of Shout!
 The double album – which marks Gov’t Mule’s Blue Note Records debut – will be released on September 24.

 “No one’s done this before, which is exciting,” says singer-guitarist Warren Haynes, who co-founded Gov’t Mule with drummer Matt Abts.
 The band also features keyboardist-guitarist Danny Louis and bassist Jorgen Carlsson.
 “But it’s even more exciting actually listening to these artists sing our songs.
 Their performances bring new ideas, energy and sometimes even different meanings to every number.”

 Done Got Wise - 6:14

 Whisper In Your Soul - 5:13

 Scared To Live - 6:19